 Even though high moral standards and loving people in a non sexual way is something everyone should do, when a JW believes that Jehovah expects them not to entertain any sexual thoughts, they may feel unworthy of God's love and salvation every single time they fall short of His perfect standards.

 Having sexual desires and no partner to fulfill those desires with might lead a person to watch pornography, read erotic stories, masturbate, and constantly think about sex.
 They know this is condemned by the Watchtower and believe that the Watchtower is Jehovah's channel of communication.
 They fear getting caught, judged, disfellowshipped, and shunned for breaking Jehovah's laws.
 Worse yet, they know that Jehovah himself is watching.
-Even if they can fool the WT, they can't fool God.
+Even if they can fool the organization, they can't fool God.

 The inability to turn off these physical desires can cause guilt, shame, unhappiness, depression, loneliness, hopelessness, low self esteem, unworthiness, and so many negative emotions.
 JW's with normal sexual desires are all alone.
 If they go to Elders for help, they will be told such desires are immoral unless they are directed towards their spouse.
 Bible scriptures and Watchtower articles will be quoted.
 They will be told to stop having sexual desires.